Cysharp/MemoryPack/README.md

 }
 ```

-`BitPackFormatter` is for `bool[]`, same serialzied result as `BitArray`.
+`BitPackFormatter` is for `bool[]`, same serialized result as `BitArray`.
 In other words, bool is normally 1byte, but since it is treated as 1bit, eight bools are stored in one byte.
 Therefore, the size after serialization is 1/8.

 ```csharp
 [MemoryPackable]